The New Castle-Henry County Economic Development Corporation (EDC) held their annual meeting and dinner on Wednesday night at the W.G. Smith Building.

-Murphy also honored Bill Atchison, a long-time leader in the community.
-Atchison served on the Henry County Redevelopment Commission for over 25 years, except for a brief time.
-Atchison also served on the New Castle Redevelopment commission from 2001 to 2021.
-Atchison also served the county EDC for many years.
+Murphy also honored Bill Aitchison, a long-time leader in the community.
+Aitchison served on the Henry County Redevelopment Commission for over 25 years, except for a brief time.
+Aitchison also served on the New Castle Redevelopment commission from 2001 to 2021.
+Aitchison also served the county EDC for many years.

 “As a result of Bill’s leadership and sound judgment the Henry County Redevelopment Commission, the New Castle Redevelopment Commission, and the New Castle Henry County Economic Development Corporation have each been able to fulfill their respected missions and significantly contributed to the economic development seen in our community during Bill’s tenure on those boards,” Murphy said.